 In addition to planning for back-to-school costs—regardless of how schools will operate—it’s also important to refresh your finances related to personal costs related to insurance, at-home medical supplies and cleaning materials.
 Many students will be due for their annual medical physicals.
 Check in on your medical benefits to see if the preventative care for your student is covered or which clinics will offer back-to-school physicals.

 Depending on your student’s after school activities, you might also need to plan for the costs of new gear and supplies.
 Be sure to talk with teachers and coaches regularly to know if activities are happening this year and what precautions you need to take to keep your child healthy.
+In addition, as kids grow, you will probably need to invest in a few new clothing items and footwear for your family.

 UMB personal banking solutions offer convenience and simplicity to meet all your financial needs.
 From home loans to auto financing and everything in between, see how UMB personal banking can work with you to find the right products for your life and lifestyle.